Summer is upon us and many new and exciting happenings continue at The PRS Group!

 Our corporate sponsorships and community involvement continues.
 Over the past year The PRS Group has sponsored the Charleston Jazz Orchestra, the Charleston Symphony Orchestra, the Renaissance Women of Charleston, and local professional groups designed to enhance science, technology, engineering and mathematics programs for Lowcountry children.

-This year, we are proud to help sponsor Charleston’s annual Spoleto Festival.
+This year, we were proud to help sponsor Charleston’s annual Spoleto Festival.
 Approaching its 41st season, and recognized internationally as America’s premier arts gathering, the events include performances in opera; theater; dance; and chamber, symphonic, choral, and jazz music.

-Since 1979, The PRS Group Inc., has been a global leader in quant-based political and country risk ratings and forecasts.
+Since 1979, The PRS Group, Inc. has been a global leader in quant-based political and country risk ratings and forecasts.
 For more information on The PRS Group and its wide range of risk products, go to: www.prsgroup.com or contact us at (315) 431-0511.